What to wear

 Leggings and shorts

-T-shirt
+T-shirt / Tech-top

-Body warmer
+Body warmer or Gillet

 Splash Tops

 In wet weather it’s a great idea to wear a waterproof breathable top layer.
-When you are starting out a normal waterproof close fitting traing top (hockey, rugby) will suffice but a splash top is designed specifically for rowing.
+When you are starting out a normal waterproof close fitting training top (hockey, rugby) will suffice but a splash top is designed specifically for rowing.

 Gloves